15% off Alcohol Testing and SCRAM CAM® for legal & social work professionals until 31 December 2023. Quote ALC15

 Transferrin is a protein largely made in the liver that regulates an individual’s iron absorption into the blood.
 It attaches iron molecules and transports them to the bone marrow, spleen and liver.
 An individual who drinks too much alcohol increases certain types of transferrin that are carbohydrate-deficient.
 When CDT increases, it can be measured in the bloodstream and is therefore a biomarker of alcohol abuse.

 People who do not drink, or drink moderately, will have lower CDT levels in their blood.
 But people who drink four or more drinks a day, at least five days a week for 2 weeks prior to the test will have CDT at significantly greater levels.
 The CDT test can thus detect heavy alcohol consumption over a long period of time and is a measure of chronic alcohol consumption.
 If a person stops drinking, the CDT levels will return to normal levels within 4 weeks.
 If they start drinking again, the levels will once again rise.

 Liver function test (LFT)

 Alcohol can be toxic to the liver.
 A person who consumes excessive amounts of alcohol will damage their liver and may experience decreased liver function.
-A liver function test (LFT) measures five enzymes in the blood that are produced by the liver.
+A liver function test (LFT) measures three enzymes in the blood that are produced by the liver.
 An abnormal result indicates a problem with the liver.
 For example, an elevated aspartate aminotransferase (AST) value is a biochemical indicator of possible alcohol abuse.